magento/devdocs/guides/v2.0/cloud/bk-cloud.md

   - /guides/v2.2/cloud/welcome/10000-ft-overview.html
 ---

-{{site.data.var.<ece>}}, formerly Enterprise Cloud Edition, is a managed and automated hosting platform for Magento specifically created for Cloud infrastructures.
-This version combines {{site.data.var.<ee>}}, Cloud infrastructure hosting, with a few differences and added features including Git integration and key environments for development, staging, and live production.
+{{site.data.var.ece}}, formerly Enterprise Cloud Edition, is a managed and automated hosting platform for Magento specifically created for Cloud infrastructures.
+This version combines {{site.data.var.ee}}, Cloud infrastructure hosting, with a few differences and added features including Git integration and key environments for development, staging, and live production.

 Code, test, and deploy across development, staging, and finally production environment for continuous integration of your store.

-## {{site.data.var.<ece>}} plans {#plans}
+## {{site.data.var.ece}} plans {#plans}
-{{site.data.var.<ece>}} includes the following plans with different infrastructures for smaller to larger stores and supported products.
+{{site.data.var.ece}} includes the following plans with different infrastructures for smaller to larger stores and supported products.
 For a breakdown of the plans and to start your free 30-day trial, see our [Plan Comparison](https://magento.com/trial/plans-comparison){:target="_blank"}.

 <table>
     <tbody>